adhiragaven/Random-Wiki-Article-Generator/README.md

 Output be like:
     1st:
        would you like to read about{Article name}(Y/N)?

-            #IF Y it will show the summary of the article
+            IF Y it will show the summary of the article if N it will show another article name.
-            #if N it will show another article name.
+            if q it will close
     2nd:
-            #if q it will close

       if y and after summary it will ask open WIKI page i browser?(y\n)
-           #if y it will move to browser
+           if y it will move to browser
-           #if n it will generate new one.
+           if n it will generate new one.